DatDraggy/coinhive-teamspeak/README.md

 ### v1.2.0
 - [x] fixed bug where uid's containing + wouldn't make any progress
-- [x] fixed error when assigning group with multiple servers in config

 Notice: Add following to the end of your config if you don't want to redo it:
 ```